 A dominant feature throughout the neighborhood is the stunning architecture.
 Balconies adorned with intricate ironwork, courtyards filled with lush greenery and beautiful fountains showcase the French Quarter's European roots.

 Majority of the architectural design is the handiwork of the Spanish who ruled and rebuilt the city after two overwhelming fires in 1788 and 1794.
 Many buildings don ceramic plaques informing visitors of the street names during Spanish rule such as Calle de Borbon.

 Life in the Quarter centers around New Orleans' most famous landmark, Jackson Square.
 Originally known as the Place d'Armes, the square was renamed to honor Andrew Jackson, the hero of the Battle of New Orleans.
-The square is flanked by historic structures such as the St. Louis Cathedral and the Presbytere and Cabildo (which house the Louisiana State Museums) and the Pontalba Apartments (the oldest apartment buildings in the U.S.).
+The square is flanked by historic structures such as the St. Louis Cathedral, the Presbytere and Cabildo (which house the Louisiana State Museums) and the Pontalba Apartments (the oldest apartment buildings in the U.S.).

 Every street in the French Quarter has something to offer from classic restaurants, music venues, boutique shopping to voodoo temples.
-Some of the most popular areas include: Royal Street, Chartres Street and Bourbon Street - and no trip to the Quarter is complete without a trip to the historic French Market for souvenirs.
+Some of the most popular areas include: Royal Street, Chartres Street and Bourbon Street but no trip to the Quarter is complete without a trip to the historic French Market for souvenirs.

 A variety of guided tours are available covering topics such as haunted, historical, culinary and even cocktail.
-Many visitors choose to explore the French Quarter using the neighborhood's original mode of transportation - the mule-drawn carriage.
+Many visitors choose to explore the French Quarter using the neighborhood's original mode of transportation, the mule-drawn carriage.